robseb/rsyocto/doc/appSpecificGuides/4_NIOS2HPS.md

 # Booting the new designed Linux Distribution and configuring the FPGA fabric with the NIOS II Core

-**Use the build script as usual to generate a bootable image file with the change bootflow.**
+**Use the build script as usual to generate a bootable image file with the changed bootflow.**
 **The Intel NIOS II Soft-Core processor is typically only in a demo mode (*un-license*) available.** *Intel* Quartus Prime will reject to generate a binary FPGA configuration file with a NIOS II core.
 However, the build system will use for FPGA configuration a default file.
 That can be later overwritten.
 <br>

-Flash the outputted image file (*.img*) to an SD-Card and boot your development baord with it as shown in the [first guide](https://github.com/robseb/rsyocto/blob/rsYocto-1.04/doc/guides/1_Booting.md).
+Flash the output image file (*.img*) to a SD-Card and boot your development board with it as shown in the [first guide](https://github.com/robseb/rsyocto/blob/rsYocto-1.04/doc/guides/1_Booting.md).
 <br>

-After complete boot of the embedded Linux is done connect the onboard *ALTERA JTAG Blaster* via a USB Cable to your development computer.
+After the complete boot of the embedded Linux is done connect the onboard *ALTERA JTAG Blaster* via an USB Cable to your development computer.
-Write the FPGA configuration of your Quartus Prime project with the integrated programmer to the FPGA fabric of your development baord.
+Write the FPGA configuration of your Quartus Prime project with the integrated debugger to the FPGA fabric of your development board.

 # Generating a *NIOS II for Eclipse* demo project with FreeRTOS and the HPS HAL lib

-A other time consuming part of this project is usually to implement a real-time operating system (*e.g. FreeRTOS*) into a *Eclipse* project.
-I designed a Python script (*"NIOSII_EclipseCompProject*") to automate this step, as well.
-It can clone the latest FreeRTOS version from Github and install a optimized port of it for the NIOS II processor.
-A wrote a small HAL library for accessing HPS IP with the NIOS II core.
-It can be pre-installed with custom user libraries as well.
-The will generate a **Eclipse example project**.
+Another time consuming part of this project is usually to implement a real-time operating system (*e.g. FreeRTOS*) into an *Eclipse* project.
+I designed a Python script (*"NIOSII_EclipseCompProject*") to automate these steps, as well.
+It can clone the latest FreeRTOS version from Github and install an optimized port of it for the NIOS II processor.
+I wrote a small HAL library for accessing HPS IP with the NIOS II core.
+It can be pre-installed with custom user libraries, as well.
+The Python script will generate an **Eclipse example project**.
 That can be used as a reference for a further development.

 **Concept of the *"NIOSII_EclipseCompProject"* Python script:**